JohannesLks/Thesis/docs/documentation/thoughts.md

 ---

 ## General Observations
+> *Date: 14.5.2025*
+-  How does my approach reacts for example to port scanners like nmap?
 > *Date: 24.3.2025*
 -  Question BSI, can i expect that the dataset has less then 5% Attack logs?
 Have there been analysis of the logs and is there a clean log subset
 > *Date: 21.3.2025*